Poco X6 Pro vs Poco X5 Pro: Will The Successor Graduate To 'Flagship Killer' Status?

 The Poco X5 Pro was known for its decent midrange performance courtesy of the dated Snapdragon 778G chipset.
 However, the Poco X6 Pro is promoted to act as the lineup’s foray into the affordable end of the flagship killer segment.
 The new MediaTek Dimensity 8300 Ultra is a 4nm chipset offering the same levels of performance as 2022’s flagship Snapdragon 8+ Gen 1 chip.
 Even the storage has been upgraded to UFS 4.0 and that will help with faster app loading times.

-Hence, if you love to play a lot of video games on your Android smartphone and have a budget of less than INR 30,000, the Poco X6 Pro might just be what the doctor ordered.
+Hence, if you love to play a lot of video games on your Android smartphone and have a budget of less than THB 15,000, the Poco X6 Pro might just be what the doctor ordered.

 The Poco X6 Pro is also one of the first Xiaomi-bred phones to come with the new HyperOS experience based on the latest Android 14.
 The new OS is said to perform swiftly with lesser bloatware and Poco promises three years of Android OS updates as standard.